BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 An invoice is the basis of payment requests on lightning.
 Most other lightning payment request formats build on top of invoices.
 How they work on a technical level is defined in [BOLT 11](https://github.com/lightning/bolts/blob/master/11-payment-encoding.md).

-Invoices are single use payment requests which have built-in expiries, set to 60 minutes by default.
+Invoices are single-use payment requests which have built-in expiries, set to 60 minutes by default.
 Invoice expiration times can be configured for different use cases such as [Hold invoices](https://bitcoinops.org/en/topics/hold-invoices/).
 These have long expiration times that allow a receiver to accept the payment at a later time.

 Invoices can also contain other pieces of meta data useful for users, like a description detailing what the invoice is for.
 A name can be included in the description via [NameDesc](https://github.com/lightning/blips/pull/11), which lets the sender know who they are paying.

-Requesters' node public keys are included in their generated invoices, so they should not be shared publicly to preserve privacy.
+Requesters' node public keys are included in their generated invoices, so invoices should not be shared publicly to preserve privacy.

 </div>

 {% include tip/open.html color="red" icon="forbid" label="Lightning invoices are not addresses" %}

 It could be tempting to refer to a lightning invoice as a “lightning address.”
 Doing so could be confused with the [lightning address]({{'/guide/how-it-works/payment-request-formats/#lightning-addresses' | relative_url}}) protocol described below.
 Therefore, avoid calling an invoice an address.
-A “payment request” would be a better synonym for “invoice.”
+“Payment request” is a better synonym for “invoice.”

 {% include tip/close.html %}

 ### Invoice protocols

 Invoice protocols are static payment requests that generate and share [invoices]({{ '/guide/how-it-works/payment-request-formats/#invoice' | relative_url }}).
 These payment requests do not actually contain invoices.
-Instead, the payer scans or imports the request's data.
-This contains all the information they need to fetch a new invoice from the recipient.
+Instead, the payer scans or imports the request data.
+It contains all the information they need to fetch a new invoice from the recipient.

 The various types of invoice protocols offer flexibility and unique use cases not possible with single-use, standard invoices.